Open-Archypelago/Archypelago/propositions/architecture-challenge/readme.md

 * 0.1
     * first draft
 * 0.2
-    * brole monlithic building block into multiple components and published as a proposition
+    * broke monlithic building block into multiple components and published as a proposition

 ## License